nikenhpsr/nikenhpsr/README.md

 ### Hi there 👋

-I'm an actuarial science graduate with a strong background in statistics, data science, Python, AI & Machine Learning, and MySQL.
-Recently, I've been expanding my skills in software engineering and have experience in several projects.
+I'm a versatile tech enthusiast with expertise in statistics, data science, Python, AI & Machine Learning, and MySQL.
+I'm also delving into the world of software engineering and have hands-on experience in various projects.

-I'm passionate about using my skills to solve complex problems and am always looking for new challenges.
-Feel free to check out my repositories and contributions to see some of the projects I've worked on.
+Passionate about tackling intricate challenges, I thrive on applying my skills to solve problems.
+Feel free to explore my repositories for a glimpse of my project journey.

-Thanks for stopping by!
+Thanks for visiting!

 [![My GitHub stats](https://github-readme-stats.vercel.app/api?username=nikenhpsr&count_private=true&show_icons=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)